Best Practices and Benefits of Reverse Mentoring

 My colleague Chris Browning recently wrote about the increase in conversations he’s been having with prospective clients about implementing a reverse mentoring program.
-As Chris explains, he’s been very excited about the growing interest in this process, due in large part to the strategic thinking and plans these prospects have produced.
+As Chris explains, he’s been very excited about the growing interest in this process.
+Reverse mentoring is getting more attention due in large part to the strategic thinking and plans these prospects have produced.

 First off, establish parameters for all of the mentoring relationships that will occur as part of your reverse mentoring program.
 Perhaps you want each pair to focus on helping the executive learn about social media, or maybe you want them to pay attention to identifying and leveraging a Millennial viewpoint on work-related topics.
 No matter what the purpose is for the program, help your mentees and mentors understand what it is they are being asked to do so that they can begin their relationship with a common understanding of why they are meeting with one another.

 Formalizing the goal-setting process in a reverse mentoring relationship is a good idea.
 Get everything on paper, and track progress toward those goals.
 That will keep the reverse mentoring relationship well targeted and make it distinctly more measurable, regardless of whether you’re focusing on a qualitative or quantitative measurement approach (or both).

 As Harvard Business School professor Robert S. Kaplan explained in a McKinsey Quarterly article, the more senior an executive becomes, the harder it is to accept feedback.
 Consequently, learning how to properly accept feedback as an executive is important for both personal growth and organizational health.

 Many executives are used to issuing orders, but not necessarily taking feedback.
 It may be even harder when that feedback comes from a lower-level employee.
 As a mentoring program administrator, it’s important that you help your executive mentees prepare for and be open to accepting feedback from their more junior mentors.
 Without having this mindset, the mentoring relationship could be doomed from the start.